2006 NBA Europe Live Tour

-The 2006 NBA Europe Live Tour was an international basketball exhibition and competition produced jointly by the National Basketball Association and the Euroleague, as part of the NBA Global Games.
+The 2006 NBA Europe Live Tour was an international basketball exhibition and competition produced jointly by the National Basketball Association and the Euroleague, as part of the NBA Europe Live.
 The tour featured four NBA teams training and playing matches against European teams in Germany, Russia, France, Italy, and Spain.
 Four standalone games were played, along with two tournaments in Moscow and Cologne.
 The tour took place between 5 October and 11 October 2006.

 Summary

 Four NBA teams went to different countries to conduct their first week of training camp overseas: the Philadelphia 76ers in Barcelona, Spain; the Los Angeles Clippers in Moscow, Russia; the San Antonio Spurs in France; and the Phoenix Suns in Treviso, Italy.
 The 76ers and the Suns also participated in the Cologne tournament won by the former against CSKA Moscow and led by coach Maurice Cheeks.
 Allen Iverson was the tournament's topscorer.
 The Clippers finished second in the Moscow tournament won by CSKA Moscow.

 San Antonio Spurs played only one game, while Clippers played two and 76ers with Suns three (including the Cologne tournament).